system76/docs/_articles/graphics-switch-pop.md

 ---

+#### Pro and Con

+Pro:

+- Using Intel graphics will consume less power than NVIDIA graphics, offering longer battery life.

+Con:

+- You can't use the video ports on Intel graphics and you will have to switch to the NVIDIA graphics.

+When you connect to an external display with any of the video ports you will be prompted to switch to NVIDIA graphics if you are on Intel.

 ### Software

 Pop!_OS by System76 includes the system76-power package that includes the ability to switch between NVIDIA and Intel graphics.
-Using Intel graphics will consume less power than NVIDIA graphics, offering longer battery life.

 ### Switch graphics